 “Throughout the pandemic I was very disturbed that we weren’t having any matches,” Roy told Women’s CricZone.
 “But I realised quickly that you can’t do anything about it.
 So, I focused on my fitness and on my mental skills a lot.”

 “I used the memory of my last game – the 132 not out – to push myself.
 Like, jahan se mein chodi hoon, meri gaadi wahan se hi aage badhni chahiye.
-Aisa na ho ki phir se neeche se start karun.
-[I wanted to carry on from where I left off, and not have to start from scratch again].
+Aisa na ho ki phir se neeche se start karun. .
 My aim was to keep improving, and I used my time during the pandemic to make sure I did that.”

 Unable to venture out too often, Roy stuck to a strict diet and attempted to maintain a fitness and practice routine as best she could.
 The hanging ball, ‘keeping drills against a wall and shadow batting were her go-to's.
 She kept herself engaged in the game as much as she could, readying herself for an opportunity that she believed would come her way.
 The sense of discipline and dedication to her craft, she said, comes from her mother.